 The MVCAC is made up of over 60 special districts and local public health agencies throughout California to provide quality public information, comprehensive mosquito and vector-borne disease surveillance, training to high professional standards, and effective legislative advocacy on behalf of California mosquito and vector control districts.

 The Antelope Valley Mosquito & Vector Control District conducts surveillance to identify increased mosquito activity as well as an early detection system for mosquito-borne diseases.
 The diseases that we routinely check for are West Nile Virus (WNV), St. Louis Encephalitis (SLE), and Western Equine Encephalomyelitis (WEE).
-We utilize three different types of mosquito traps.
+We utilize several different types of mosquito traps.
 Look below to learn about them!